Parent? Boss? Business owners who hire their teens are both

-"I said, 'excuse me, you're not happy with the amount of money you're making?'
-She said no. I said, 'OK, well I guess you should find somewhere else to work that will pay you what you deserve!'" says Carder, whose company that bears her name is based in San Diego.
+“I said, ‘Excuse me, you’re not happy with the amount of money you’re making?’
+She said no. I said, ‘OK, well, I guess you should find somewhere else to work that will pay you what you deserve!’ ” said Carder, whose company that bears her name is based in San Diego.

 With that, Amanda was fired.